As a study abroad advisor, I spend the majority of my meetings helping students understand the different types of study abroad programs.

 Non-Credit Programs and Other Programs

-As more students are looking for programs and internships that will make their resumes stand out, more programs are sprouting up that include internship placements so students can have a BOGO deal (study abroad and an internship?
-Sign me up!)
+More students look for programs and internships that will make their resumes stand out.
+Because of this, providers are increasing programs that include internship placements so students can have a BOGO deal.

 At the end of the day, it is more useful to have a resume-building experience than an internship credit on your transcript.